 I mean, we all have our coping mechanisms, don’t we?

-For 20 weeks Bin Day was a thing.
-I’d wear a stage outfit, get some makeup on, Rae would hold a camera and I’d walk to the end of the driveway and collect the bins.
+For 20 weeks Bin Day was exactly that: I’d wear a stage outfit, get some makeup on, Rae would hold a camera and I’d walk to the end of the driveway and collect the bins.
 That’s all.
 No dancing, no singing, just bring in the bins, maybe occasionally strike a pose.
 Rae and I would time it so that it happened in our morning breaks, usually around 10:15pm.
-The neighbours started talking, occasionally there would be a guest star who’d pass by and accidentally be photographed.
+The neighbours started talking, occasionally there would be a guest star who’d pass by (Margaret was particularly popular) and accidentally be photographed.
 Drivers would honk their car horns, people would laugh.

 As time went on the schools reopened, so Rae left their duties to Ell who was back from university.
 When Ell went off to do other things the photography occasionally fell to my wife Helen, or my friend Francesca.
 When I was left alone I’d set up remote cameras on tripods to mince down the driveway.